tacman/msgphp/docs/ddd/identifiers.md

 # Identifiers

-A domain identifier is a value object and bound to `MsgPhp\Domain\DomainIdInterface`.
+A domain identifier is a value object and bound to `MsgPhp\Domain\DomainId`.
 Its purpose is to utilize a primitive identifier value, usually used to identity an entity with.

 ## API

-### `static fromValue($value): DomainIdInterface`
+### `static fromValue($value): DomainId`

 Returns a factorized identifier from any primitive value.
 Using `null` might imply an empty identifier.